LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 **Grandpa Dan**
     * *Khum.* * *Right.
 See you later Lakshmi.
 **Event**

     Grandpa Dan walks out.

 **Event**
     Player interaction options
     `If variable is true` Bread
     **Lakshmi**
-        His fingers really are blessed.
+        *Gotta give it to him, he's so gifted!
 The crust is the best part!
 Huh...
 Is it... maple syrup sour bread?
 Wow it’s not even my birthday.
 I should thank him later.*
 **Event**
     Journal Updated: Thank Grandpa Dan for making your favourite bread.